quisido/quisi.do/src/components/articles/become-the-junior-developer-that-companies-want-to-hire/become-the-junior-developer-that-companies-want-to-hire.md

 When your interviewer asks you to describe an event, try your best to answer with S.T.A.R.
 This ensures you provide the information for which your interviewer is probing and that there is no miscommunication between the two of you.
-If your misinterpreted the question, it should become clear by the situation or task that you are answering the wrong question.
+If you misinterpreted the question, it should become clear by the situation or task that you are answering the wrong question.
 If you are answering the right question, the interviewer may be looking for relevant experience (situation), problem identification or communication skills (task),